sihaotan4/workflow_engine/README.md

 # System components
 - `workflow.toml` user configuration file to define the DAG workflow
 - `node_functions.py` contains the node function primitives as well as custom functions (mainly relating to control flow node types)
-- `workflow_dag.svg` generated at run time to visualize teh workflow
+- `workflow_dag.svg` generated at run time to visualize the workflow

 System outputs are created by the fn `async def execute_dag(dag)` which writes the output of nodes into dict `node_outputs`.
 The final output will be in the terminal nodes.
 This essentially allows for multiple outputs to be created in one workflow.